 If you’re camping up on the mesa, my recommendation would be to just start from where you’ve set up camp.
 For us, this was along the Goulds Rim trail.
 The doubletrack climb at the end wasn’t ideal, but it beats breaking camp to drive to a different trailhead.

-Trails That make up the Hurricane Rim Loop
+My Experience Riding the Hurricane Rim Trail Loop

 Hurricane Rim